rodriigovieira/mongo-app/README.md

 The app will start automatically at port 3000.

+The API requests can be made with your favorite client, although a UI-rich client such as Postman or Insomnia is recommended.
+The POST requests ought to be made sending data with JSON.
+Clearer instructions are provided bellow.

 You can make the following requests:

+### Authentication Requests

 **POST /users** - create a user.
 Example: